lipan1437/Gobazzar.com/readme.md

 # GoBazzar.com
 GoBazzar is E-commerce website where user can buy and sell  their products.
-It is collaborative project which is done by 5 days and Tech Stack we have used : HTML, CSS, JS, REACT, CHAKRA-UI, MONGODB etc.
+It is collaborative project which is done by 5 days and Tech Stack we have used : HTML, CSS, JS, REACT, REDUX, CHAKRA-UI, MONGODB etc.

   # Here is some snapshot our project